requests/toolbelt/docs/adapters.rst

 .. versionadded:: 0.3.0

-The :class:`~requests_toolbelt.adapters.source.SourceAddressAdapter` allows a user to specify a source address for their connnection.
+The :class:`~requests_toolbelt.adapters.source.SourceAddressAdapter` allows a user to specify a source address for their connection.

 .. autoclass:: requests_toolbelt.adapters.source.SourceAddressAdapter